 - Get out of your car and walk amongst the flowers – you will appreciate them so much more!

 - Pick up a flower guide to add to your enjoyment.
 These are available for not much money from various tourism offices.

 - Use the local tourism offices in each area to find out which local routes have the best flower displays

 - Don’t pick the flowers!

 We suggest that you head north to Springbok and then meander southwards at a more leisurely pace so that the spring flowers are always facing you.
 There are various side roads which are often rewarding for flowers.
 Visit the Goegap Nature Reserve near Springbok and Skilpad Wildflower Reserve at Kamieskroon.

-Try to include Niewoudtville on any flower tour as many flowers, bulbs and orchid species that are not found anywhere else in South Africa can be seen here.
+Try to include Niewoudtville on any flower tour.
+Many flowers, bulbs and orchid species that are not found anywhere else in South Africa can be seen here.
 The other charming aspect of Nieuwoudtville is the number of local farms which open their gates to visitors (usually for a small fee).
 They allow you to drive all over the farms viewing the flowers – perfect for picnics.
 Some even also have little curio shops and impromptu coffee shops during the flower season.
 A very charming way to spend a day…

 Clanwilliam and the Cedarberg

 A visit to the Ramskop Wild Flower Garden is an absolute must!
 Ramskop probably has one of the best displays of wild flowers in the country.
 And looks especially fine during the flower season and beyond.
 There’s a new medical plant section in the garden.

 If you pick your dates right, you can also visit the Clanwilliam Flower Show held at the end of August.
 The show usually starts the Friday before the final weekend in August.
 Every year about 400 species from 32 families are exhibited in their typical setting at the Clanwilliam Flower Show.
 Here the flowers botanical names, as well as their tongue-twisting local names, are displayed.